 If you are interested in the history of this time period, the Latvian Holocaust Museum is not too far out of the way to make the trip worthwhile.
 It’s also free (with a €5 suggested donation) and it would only take up about an hour of your time.

-It’s an important museum but I feel it could’ve been curated better.
+It’s an important museum but I do feel it could’ve been curated a little more intuitively.
 The website says there are guides to walk you around and answer questions but I didn’t see a single other person while I was there.
-I will probably visit in the daylight next time I’m in Riga and see if I have a different experience.
+I will probably visit in the daylight next time I’m in Riga and hopefully have a different experience.

 Address: Maskavas iela 14A, Latgales priekšpilsēta, Rīga, LV-1050, Latvia